MichielNoback/java_ebook/01_getting_started/first_look_at_objects.md

     }

     /**
-     * Grows the cells, in one single iteration.
+     * Grows all the cells withing this testtube in a single iteration.
      */
     void growCells() {
         for (Cell cell : cells) {